oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <u>search client by their name (UC01)</u>.
+1. The user <u>search client by their name (UC01)</u>.
 2. FinHub displays a list of clients.
-3. User selects the client to be marked as complete.
+3. The user selects the client to be marked as complete.
 4. FinHub successfully marks the client as complete and displays a success message.

    Use case ends.